LuigiPagani/DL-ROM-for-Navier-Stokes/README.md

 ## Getting Started

-To run the notebooks, it is highly recommended to open it in Google Colab using the button provided at the beginning of the Jupyter notebook. y h
+To run the notebooks, it is highly recommended to open it in Google Colab using the button provided at the beginning of the Jupyter notebook.